JakeTrans/TesseractOCRPlugin/README.md

 By using Accord's Deskewing/Sharpening and Grayscaling filters the OCR rate has improved greatly.

-the Zip contains a Sample Application with a example usage.
+the repo contains a Sample Application with a example usage.

 if you find any issues or have any improvements please either submit Issues or feel free to submit a pull request.